 Listed below are the menu for the default color page.To main content

-Japanese society still lacks understanding of acceptance of guide dogs.
-In many cases guide dogs have given people with a visual impairment the freedom and confidence to go out alone, however this independence has been undermined by stores and transportation facilities refusing entry to guide dogs.
-In order to facilitate the acceptance of assistance dogs, including guide dogs, and to encourage people with a physical disability to fully participate in society, the Act in Assistance Dogs for Physically Disabled Persons was established.
+Japanese society still lacks an understanding of the acceptance of guide dogs.
+In many cases guide dogs have given people with a vision impairment the freedom and confidence to go out alone, however, this independence has been undermined by stores and transportation facilities refusing entry to guide dogs.
+To facilitate the acceptance of assistance dogs, including guide dogs, and to encourage people with a physical disability to fully participate in society, the Act on Assistance Dogs for Physically Disabled Persons was established.

 Dawn of guide dogs in Japan

 A young American tourist came to Japan with a German Shepherd guide dog.
 This was the first landing of a guide dog in Japan.

 The first guide dogs in practical use in Japan were four German Shepherds named Rita, Astor, Podo and Luthi, who were imported from Germany.
 They were trained in the Temporary Tokyo Daiichi Army Hospital for the social reintegration of soldiers who lost their eyesight in the war.

 Due to the chaos after defeat in the war, the development of breeding guide dogs was stopped and the existing guide dogs died.
 As far as we know, the last guide dog, Sedo lived until September 1953.

 Mr. Kenichi Shioya started studying breeding guide dogs in 1948.
 In 1957, Mr. Shioya trained a German Shepherd, Champy to become the first domestically produced guide dog in Japan.